How much to give?

 We believe that our giving should not be out of obligation, but out of response - God ‘loves a cheerful giver’.
 Examples of giving in the Bible vary from the tax collector who gave away half his wealth and promised restitution for anyone he had cheated; to the widow who gave the smallest possible coin – ‘out of her poverty she gave all she had’, to the early disciples who sold all their possessions to give to the poor.
 All these are expressions of unrestrained delight and joy in giving to God.

 Overall, we believe we should give abundantly and generously – and discover how wonderfully God blesses a cheerful giver.
-What this means in practice in terms of appropriate amount will depend on your personal circumstances and responsibilities.
+What this means in practice in terms of appropriate amount will depend on our generosity in the light of personal circumstances and responsibilities.
 We are very conscious that many of our members give very generously to other very worthwhile causes.
 However, we ask that all people, who are members of the church and who believe in the ministry of St Mary’s, contribute financially to our ministry, however small or large that donation may be.